Jun Togawa: Career

-Notable collaborators over the years include Haruomi Hosono who produced and wrote music for some of her earlier works.
+Notable collaborators over the years include Haruomi Hosono who sponsored Guernica's first album and produced & wrote music for some of her earlier works.
 Her late sister Kyoko Togawa was an actress who at times ventured into the music world and cross collaborated at times.
 Around 1990 Jun shared management with Susumu Hirasawa resulting in quite a number of collaborations.

-She has acted in a number of films, such as Untamagiru and The Family Game.
+She has acted in the films Untamagiru and The Family Game.

-In 1989, Susumu Hirasawa, who was currently freezing P-MODEL, joined the Yapoos as support, appearing in the "Bach Studio II" section of the TV program "Yume de Aietara", where he played in a session with Downtown, Ucchan Nanchan and Susumu Hirasawa.
+In 1989, Susumu Hirasawa, who had placed his band P-MODEL on hiatus, joined the Yapoos as support, appearing in the "Bach Studio II" section of the TV program "Yume de Aietara", where he played in a session with Downtown, Ucchan Nanchan and Susumu Hirasawa.

-In 1990, she joined Susumu Hirasawa's "World Turbine Tour," a live tour to celebrate the release of his second solo album, "Ghosts of Science," with Hikaru Kotobuki, Katsuhiko Akiyama, Kazuhide Akimoto (Akimoto Kitsune), Kazutoki Umezu, and others.
-She sang the duets Rocket, World Turbine, and Carboy and Indian with Hirasawa.
-Togawa has also toured with Hirasawa on other occasions.

-In 1991, Togawa appeared on the TV Tokyo program "Jun Togawa x Susumu Hirasawa (MC: Kenzo Saeki) "Jun Togawa Revival Festival!"
+In 1991, Togawa appeared on the TV Tokyo program Jun Togawa x Susumu Hirasawa (MC: Kenzo Saeki) "Jun Togawa Revival Festival!"

 In 1992, Susumu Hirasawa offered her "Beals (1992)" as a Yapoos song.

 In 1995, "Showa Kyounen" was released to commemorate the 10th anniversary of Jun Togawa's performing career.
 Based on the concept of "covering nostalgic melodies of the Showa era," the album contained six songs arranged by Susumu Hirasawa.
 The songs include "Ribbon Knight" composed by Isao Tomita and arranged by Susumu Hirasawa.

 Her 2004 album, Togawa Fiction, with the Jun Togawa Band, featured elements of progressive rock, electropop and other genres.
 In 2008, she released a career-spanning three-CD boxed set, Togawa Legend Self Select Best & Rare 1979-2008 which featured many of her most popular songs along with several scarcer tracks and hard to find collaborations.

-In a 2001 interview, influential alternative musician and producer Jim O'Rourke, amongst others, picked a Togawa cover song album 20th Jun Togawa as one of his "best albums of the year."

 She marked the 35th anniversary of her professional career in 2016 by releasing new collaboration albums with Vampillia and Hijokaidan, her first new recordings in twelve years.

-The relationship between Jun Togawa and Susumu Hirasawa
+Relationship with Susumu Hirasawa

 Jun Togawa and Susumu Hirasawa became close friends as they shared stories about each other's past and how they perceived gender and people.
 They participated in each other's tours, and in the 1990s, they worked together on music and gender-related conversations in magazines and on TV.
-Hirasawa says, "It's a difficult task to determine my favorite Jun Togawa song," referring to one of her masterpieces, "Giving Up Peshiganga," as "that is the god who made god."
+Hirasawa says, "It's a difficult task to determine my favorite Jun Togawa song," referring to one of her masterpieces, "Teinen Pushiganga," as "that is the god who made God."
 Togawa has also covered Hirasawa's solo song "Venus" at her own live performances.